 Once a settlement is completed, there is no way to guarantee whether a creditor will report the settlement to the credit reporting agency as a “payment not in full” or “payment as agreed”.
 While “payment not in full” is a negative notation, and does cause damage to one’s credit score, “payment as agreed”, is a neutral notation, and does not cause any damage.
 This uncertainty, is one of the notable downsides to settlement, as a client may summarily pay a very significant sum of money and still experience severe damage to their credit score.
 One’s general credit standing and credit score may actually be better after a chapter 7 bankruptcy filing, where there are no payments to creditors, thus it is significantly cheaper in the end.

-Unlike a bankruptcy, a settlement is a private party agreement that results in debt forgiveness, which is in turn taxable as one’s income.
-Unless the client qualifies for an insolvency exemption, for which a special form has to be filled out, filed and approved as part of the yearly tax return, a debt settlement is likely to result in a significant tax liability for debt forgiveness.
+Unlike bankruptcy, a settlement is a private party agreement that results in debt forgiveness, which is in turn taxable as one’s income.
+Unless the client qualifies for an insolvency exemption, for which a special form has to be filled out, filed, and approved as part of the yearly tax return, a debt settlement is likely to result in significant tax liability for debt forgiveness.